avancevl/avancevl.github.io/_pages/ind/recruit/exam_designer.md

 ---
 layout: default
-title: Designer Evaluation
+title: Designer Exam
 lang: ind
 description: Looking beyond the portfolio.
 ---

-# Instructions
+## Instructions

-## 1. Design a social media (Facebook, Instagram) ad (high fidelity) for PerfectScore or AVL.
+1. Design a social media (Facebook, Instagram) ad (high fidelity) for PerfectScore or AVL.

-## 2. Chooose and design a RWD wireframe app from the list below.
+2. Chooose and design a RWD wireframe app from the list below.

 #### E-Commerce Site